Lee20171010/symbol-relation-window/README.md

 -   **History Navigation**: Restore Back/Forward buttons in the Relation Window to navigate through exploration history.
 -   **Lock View**: Add a "Lock" button to temporarily freeze the Relation Window on a specific symbol.

+## Future Work

+- **Native Search API Integration**: Currently, this extension bundles `ripgrep` binaries for different platforms to support Deep Search features.
+This requires platform-specific builds.
+In the future, once VS Code's native `findTextInFiles` API stabilizes (moves out of proposal stage), we plan to:
+    - Remove the bundled `ripgrep` binaries and dependencies.
+    - Remove platform-specific build scripts.
+    - Fully migrate to `vscode.workspace.findTextInFiles` for a lighter, more robust cross-platform experience.

 ## Documentation

 For a detailed technical specification of the extension's architecture, UI design, and internal logic, please refer to [SPEC.md](Spec.md).